 To retain talent in your company, you have to show that you care about employee development.
 During the exit interview, ask about the complete training assessments and what you can improve so that the training better meets the needs of other employees.

-If You Could Change Anything About Your Job or the Company, What Would You Change?
+What Would You Change If You Could Change Anything about Your Job or the Company?

 Due to the honest feedback you can expect, ask a former employee what they would change in the company.
 Perhaps a single answer will not give a complete picture, but the study of trends will help determine the direction of possible changes and detect problem situations in the organization.